Sounding alarm on China, Japan and U.S. vow to collaborate more on defence | Technology

 Sounding alarm on China, Japan and U.S. vow to collaborate more on defence

-In their meeting, the ministers expressed concerns that China's efforts "to undermine the rules-based order" presented "political, economic, military and technological challenges to the region and the world," the joint statement said.
+The ministers expressed concerns that China's efforts "to undermine the rules-based order" presented "political, economic, military and technological challenges to the region and the world," according to their joint statement.
 "They resolved to work together to deter and, if necessary, respond to destabilizing activities in the region," it said.

-Blinken said the U.S.- Japan alliance "must not only strengthen the tools we have but also develop new ones", citing Russia's military buildup against Ukraine, Beijing's "provocative" actions over Taiwan, and North Korea's latest missile launch.
+NEW TOOLS Blinken said the U.S.- Japan alliance "must not only strengthen the tools we have but also develop new ones", citing Russia's military buildup against Ukraine, Beijing's "provocative" actions over Taiwan, and North Korea's latest missile launch.
 North Korea fired a "hypersonic missile" this week that successfully hit a target, its state news agency said.

+Russia, China and the United States are also racing to build hypersonic weapons whose extreme speed and maneuverability make them hard to spot and block with interceptor missiles.
+As its neighbors test hypersonic missiles, Japan has been working on electromagnetic "railgun" technology to target those missiles.

-Following the meeting, Japan's foreign minister, Yoshimasa Hayashi, said Tokyo had explained its plan to revise the national security strategy to fundamentally boost defense capabilities, which he said was strongly supported by his U.S. counterparts.
+"We need to pursue all available means including cooperation with the United States to strengthen comprehensive missile defense capabilities," Japan's defense minister, Nobuo Kishi, told reporters.
+Tokyo also explained its plan to revise the national security strategy to fundamentally boost defence capabilities, Foreign minister Yoshimasa Hayashi said after the meeting, adding that it was strongly supported by U.S. counterparts.

 Prime Minister Fumio Kishida in October promised to revise Japan's security strategy to consider "all options including possession of the so-called enemy-strike capabilities".
 Kishida's government has approved record defense spending, with a 10th straight annual increase in 2022.